Cache-Oblivious Representation of B-Tree Structures: Application of in Persistent Array

 The other data used internally such as local variables and extendable vectors may be kept allocated between calls.
 We either keep it whole in the cache, or keep there only its beginnings of size $\cO((\log_B U)/ε)$ and pay loading of the rest by $\cO(|P|/B)$.\

 The two fingers mentioned earlier can be kept in cache and updated at no cost. \end{proof}

-Following \cite{DFIO14}, we analyze the complexity w.r.t. a given \textit{ephemeral} algorithm running in~the~persistent memory, which executes a sequence of writes that would require $T(M',B')$ block transfers when executed ephemerally on an initially empty cache with size $M'$ and block size $B'$.
-We lower both the cache and block size of the ephemeral algorithm and with each smaller \textit{ephemeral} block loaded by the algorithm, we load also the necessary part of the ST-tree and keep it in cache as long as the ephemeral block should be kept there.
+Following \cite{DFIO14}, we analyze the complexity of writes w.r.t. a given \textit{ephemeral} algorithm running in~the~persistent memory, which executes a sequence of writes that would require $T(M',B')$ block transfers when executed ephemerally on an initially empty cache with size $M'$ and block size $B'$.
+We lower both the cache and block size of the ephemeral algorithm and with each smaller \textit{ephemeral} block loaded by the algorithm, we load also the necessary part of the ST-tree and keep it in cache as long as the ephemeral block is kept there.
+Assuming these data to be preloaded we calculate the remaining required block transfers.

 We express the complexity as the sum of two terms: The first one represents the memory described in the previous paragraph and the strategy for loading and evicting these full-sized blocks is derived from the ephemeral algorithm.
 The second term represents the remaining blocks needed by persistent array, which are loaded on demand and usually are not kept in~the~cache for a long time.